BenChampion/realworldocaml-book/book/json/README.md

 The `from_file` function accepts an input filename and takes care of opening and closing it for you.
-It's far more common to use `from_string` to construct JSON values though, since these strings come in via a network connection (we'll see more of this in
+It's far more common to use `from_string` to construct JSON values though, since these strings come in via a network connection (we see more of this in
 [Concurrent Programming With Async](concurrent-programming.html#concurrent-programming-with-async){data-type=xref}) or a database.
 Finally, the example checks that the two input mechanisms actually resulted in the same OCaml data structure.